juju/docs/src/en/users-models.md

 each cloud environment.
 Properly managed access to any controller is critical to the security and stability of your cloud and all its models.

-In addition to the three levels of user access for models, three further levels of access are used to manage access to Juju's controllers:
+In addition to the two levels of user access for models, three further levels of access are used to manage access to Juju's controllers:

 - `login`: the standard access level for any user, enabling them